 (5) all those who have donated more than Twenty-five Dollars ($25) in cash per year for each of the previous three (3) fiscal years and agree to be members and who support the purposes of Harpeth Conservancy; and

 (6) those who have volunteered in at least three (3) service projects sponsored by Harpeth Conservancy in the most recently completed fiscal year and agree to be members and who support the purposes of Harpeth Conservancy.

 Categories (4) and (5) include donations by foundations and corporations.
 Individuals must be at least eighteen (18) years old.

 Our Board of Directors is the sole judge of membership and qualifications for membership, of whether to accept the donation of any cash, property, or services and of the value of any property accepted.
 The Board may deny or terminate membership of any person as provided in TN Code Ann. § 48-56-302.

 The Harpeth Conservancy relies on the support of its members and generous individuals and corporations to provide critical funding that supports scientific and technical staff and gives flexibility to program work.
 Learn more about how you can support us and get involved.

-Corporate and Financial Information such as by-laws and recent tax filings (990s) can be found on the Giving Matters web site that is a project of the Community Foundation of Middle TN.
+Corporate and Financial Information such as recent tax filings (990s) can be found on the Giving Matters web site that is a project of the Community Foundation of Middle TN.